MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/design-details-assembly-order-posting.md

 ---
-title: Design Details - Assembly Order Posting | Microsoft Docs
+title: Design Details - Assembly Order Posting
 description: Assembly order posting is based on the same principles as when posting the similar activities of sales orders and production consumption/output.
-However, the principles are combined in that assembly orders have their own posting UI, like that for sales orders, while the actual entry posting happens in the background as direct item and resource journal postings, like that for production consumption, output, and capacity.
 author: SorenGP
-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 10/01/2020
+ms.date: 06/15/2021
 ms.author: edupont
-ms.openlocfilehash: c5c4da8c3535202dec5e2cf8d3ec943b62eea420
+ms.openlocfilehash: 2ec7e242bd174f3a825a29923b33642d035ec4ca
-ms.sourcegitcommit: ff2b55b7e790447e0c1fcd5c2ec7f7610338ebaa
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-AU
-ms.lasthandoff: 02/15/2021
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "5389457"
+ms.locfileid: "8132121"
 ---
 # <a name="design-details-assembly-order-posting"></a>Design Details: Assembly Order Posting
 Assembly order posting is based on the same principles as when posting the similar activities of sales orders and production consumption/output.
 However, the principles are combined in that assembly orders have their own posting UI, like that for sales orders, while the actual entry posting happens in the background as direct item and resource journal postings, like that for production consumption, output, and capacity.